ARMAr-LASSO: Mitigating the Impact of Predictor Serial Correlation on the LASSO: Simulations and Empirical Application

 Table~\ref{Tab:RMSFE} reports ratios of RMSFEs between pairs of methods (RMSFE (ratio)), as well as significance of the corresponding Diebold-Mariano test (\citealp{DiebMar1995}).
 Furthermore, the column ``Selected Variables (Av.)'' reports the average number of selected variables with ARMAr-LAS (on the left side of the vertical bar), and other LASSO-based methods (on the right side of the vertical bar).
 Notably, ARMAr-LAS produces significantly better forecasts than AR($p$) and LASSO-based methods, and provides a more parsimonious model than the LAS, ARDL-LAS and FaSel.
 This is, in principle, consistent with the theoretical analysis we provided earlier.
 The sparser ARMAr-LAS output may be due to fewer false positives, as compared to other methods which suffer from the effects of spurious correlations induced by serial correlation.
 Notably, GLS-LAS selects fewer predictors than ARMAr-LAS but provides significantly worse predictions.
 However, since in this real data application we do not know the true DGP, any comment regarding accuracy in feature selection is necessarily speculative.

 Figure~\ref{Heatmaps} summarizes patterns of selected predictors over time for LAS and ARMAr-LAS.
 The heatmaps represent the number of selected variables categorized according to the nine main domains (see above).
 LAS selects predictors largely, though not exclusively, from the domains ICS, M\&IR and HUR.
-ARMAr-LAS is more targeted, selecting predictors almost exclusively in the HCPI domain.
+ARMAr-LAS is more targeted, selecting predictors almost exclusively in the HCPI domain (in Supplement~\ref{MostSelPred}, we report the top 5 predictors in terms of selection frequency across forecasting samples).
 Note, however, that in a few instances (3 for $h=12$ and 2 for $h=24$) ARMAr-LAS does select many more predictors across multiple groups.
 Interestingly, these correspond to the period of the financial crisis (between the end of 2008 and the beginning of 2010), when negative shocks in some of the variables under consideration may indeed create a more complex picture in terms of feature selection.
-The top 5 predictors in terms of selection frequency across forecasting samples are listed in Table~\ref{Tab:VarSel}.
-Regardless of the forecasting horizon $h$, the top predictor for ARMAr-LAS is the Goods Index.
-The other top predictors, also in the HCPI domain, include EA measurements (e.g.,~Services Index), or are specific to France and Germany (e.g.,~All-Items).
 In summary, ARMAr-LAS exploits cross-sectional information mainly focusing on prices, and accrues a forecasting advantage -- as LAS uses many more variables to produce significantly worse forecasts.